mazwat/mazwat.github.io/data-structures-lm.md

 5. Associative Arrays
 6. Operations on Collection

+We are primarily using examples in **Unity game engine using C#**.
+We will look at specific problems and how a specifc class of data structure can provide a solution through explanation and example.

 *These are typical to C# but many are also found or have equivalents in other languages.
 {: .callout .callout--info}